Free Airdrop Season 7 is LIVE! Answer fun questions or do simple tasks to earn rewards from the $30K BitDegree prize pool. Participate Now ! 🔥

 MEXC Review: PROS

 Let's delve deep into this MEXC review by highlighting its strong points.
-Starting here is beneficial as it sheds light on the characteristics and functionalities that captivate its users, and helps to elucidate why someone would opt for the MEXC exchange for their trading requirements, rather than other well-established options like Bybit or Binance, for example.
+Starting here is beneficial as it sheds light on the characteristics and functionalities that captivate its users and helps to elucidate why someone would opt for the MEXC exchange for their trading requirements rather than other well-established options like Bybit or Binance, for example.

 Spot and Futures Trading

 The MEXC exchange supports both futures and spot trading.
-Spot trading is where somebody purchases a cryptocurrency for immediate delivery and settlement, where the transaction is handled instantaneously, or "on the spot”.
-It is the most common form of trading, and is usually what most newcomers and beginners think of when they consider this industry.
+Spot trading is where somebody purchases a cryptocurrency for immediate delivery and settlement, where the transaction is handled instantaneously or "on the spot”.
+It is the most common form of trading and is usually what most newcomers and beginners think of when they consider this industry.

-Futures trading, on the other hand, is a little different.
-This involves buying and selling futures contracts, which are agreements to buy or sell a specific quantity of a particular asset at a certain price and date in the future.
 Unlike with spot trading, the buyer does not own the asset in question after the transaction.
 Instead, they own a contract that gives them the right to buy or sell the asset at a specific price on a specific future date.

 Futures contracts are used to hedge against price changes or to speculate on price movements.
-They are a little more complicated than spot trading, and can be riskier, so they are usually thought of as an instrument for intermediate and advanced traders, rather than newcomers.
-It is good to see that both futures and spot trading are offered by MEXC, as it shows that they are interested in this type of clientele just as much as less advanced investors.
+They are a little more complicated than spot trading and can be riskier, so they are usually thought of as an instrument for intermediate and advanced traders.

 It is important to note in this MEXC review that, when it comes to interfaces, this exchange does not discriminate between the two.
-Both MEXC’s Futures dashboard and its spot trading dashboard are fully-fledged and feature-rich, containing a range of financial tools and types of data that any trader would expect to have if they wanted to make informed decisions.
+Both MEXC’s futures dashboard and its spot trading dashboard are fully-fledged and feature-rich, containing a range of financial tools and types of data that any trader would expect to have if they wanted to make informed decisions.

 In addition to this, the MEXC exchange even presents users with a live and regularly updated market depth view.
 This is a snapshot of the demand for a particular cryptocurrency.
 It is often presented in the form of a chart that visually represents the levels of supply (sell orders) and demand (buy orders) at different price points.